 With the internet at the centre of everything that we do, it’s never been so important to stay connected.
 However, understanding how to establish a stable Wi-Fi connection is both a complicated and tedious task.

+The most important things that you need are a modem and a router.
 The modem is the handy tool that connects your home network to the wider internet.
 Whilst a router, allows all your wired and wireless devices to access the internet all at once.
 Both are equally important, as, without one, you won’t be able to surf the web across all your devices.
+In 2021, both are often integrated into one box that serves as a modem and a router.
+This is the box that your internet provider hands to you.
+However, this isn’t always the case.
+In some cases, you will have a separate modem and router.

 ASUS ROG Rapture WI-FI 6 RGB Gaming Router